WarpWing/NYCTSAPI/README.md

-MTA API - Multi-Modal Realtime Transit Data
+New York City Transit API (MRN + LIRR Support)

 MTAPI is a comprehensive HTTP server that provides realtime transit data for NYC Subway, LIRR (Long Island Rail Road), and Metro-North Railroad (MNR).
 The API converts MTA's Protocol Buffer feeds to JSON, now with MNR and LIRR search, outages, alerts and more!

-**Massive credit and thanks to [Jon Thornton](https://github.com/jonthornton) for the original MTAPI project.** This fork builds upon his excellent foundation to add multi-modal support and advanced search features.
+**Massive credit and thanks to [Jon Thornton](https://github.com/jonthornton) for the original MTAPI project.** This fork builds upon his excellent foundation to add multi-rail system support and advanced search features.
 Original project: https://github.com/jonthornton/MTAPI

 ## Prerequisites